onnela-lab/forest/fir/fitrep/README.md

 This module contains headers for `csv` files that are handled by `fitrep`.
 Documentation for Fitabase file contents and variables is taken from the [Fitabase Data Dictionary](https://www.fitabase.com/media/1748/fitabasedatadictionary.pdf).
 ___
 #### `functions` <a name="functions"/>
-This module provides functions for xx.
+This module provides functions for various tasks, such as handling Fitabase time formats, parsing Fitabase file names, and summarizing raw Fitabase files.
 ___
 #### `classes` <a name="classes"/>

 ___
 #### `summary` <a name="summary"/>